sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 ## Mark Duplicates with Picard

 As we have seen, it does not appear the duplicates have been identified in the data.
 This is commonly-done using the `Picard` suite of tools.
+Recall that these are reads that have exactly the *same sequence* and map to the *same genomic location*, so we assume that they are arise from the same DNA fragment.
+Our variant calling approaches rely on having reliable estimates of how many times a particular genomic location has been sequenced, so it is important to mark locations containing duplicates.

 <div class="information">